hniemeyer/ModulesTalk/ModulesTalk/script.md

 * Order of imports does not matter
 * trying to use not exported functions or macro definitions will not work
+* Downside of this design: We dont know which function comes from which module
+* there a no implicit namespaces but we can export namespaces as well

 ## Stuff to try out